-Thank you for visiting my online gallery and greetings from Ireland, on the border between County Tipperary and County Clare.
+Thank you for visiting this gallery and greetings from Ireland, on the border between County Tipperary and County Clare.

-Here you will find a small selection of some of my Photo-Art pictures.
+Here you will find a small selection of some of my photography.

-When I was younger I used to paint.
+When I was younger - much younger - I used to paint.

-My painting days are long gone but the advent of Digital Photography now offers an incredible amount of artistic opportunity, both at the moment of taking the photo and after the image is captured.
+My painting days are, alas, long gone but the advent of Digital Photography now offers an incredible amount of artistic opportunity, both at the moment of taking the picture and after the image is captured.

 I find myself once again 'painting' pictures but this time without a paint brush, or at least a physical one anyway.

-All the pictures in this online gallery are available to be printed for me by an experienced and skilled Fine Art printer.
+All the pictures in this online gallery are printed for me by an experienced and skilled Fine Art printer.
 He reproduces them to FINE ART standard on Epson Somerset Velvet, Archival Fine Art paper (100% cotton rag, acid free), using 13 chromatic pigment inks.

-If you have a question or are perhaps interested in purchasing a print please get in touch by using the CONTACT link above.
-I will then get back to you.
+If you have a question or are interested in purchasing a print please get in touch by using the CONTACT link above.

-You can also see some of my pictures in two fine 'refreshment establishments' in Killaloe, Co.
+You can also see some of my prints in two fine 'refreshment establishments' in Killaloe, Co.
 Clare, Ireland.

 (If you're in the area you should visit them anyway and treat yourself)